 The bank isn't your only source of finance.
-One of the following may work better for you:
+One of the following resources may work better for you and your business:

-Crowdfunding raises funds or capital by using online and social media networks to get a large number of people to contribute money towards a project in exchange for a good, service or equity.
-Generally money is raised through a fundraising website such as Pozible.
+Crowdfunding raises funds or capital by using online and social media networks to ask a large number of people to contribute money towards a project – in exchange for a good, service or equity.
+In most cases, money is raised through fundraising websites, such as Pozible or OzCrowd.

 - growth through immediate earnings

-- minimal overheads (the start-up easily operates from a garage or spare room)
+- minimal overheads – for example, the start-up easily operates from a garage or spare room

 - use of credit cards and reliance on advances from customers